► The best hatchbacks you can buy

 Many countries like their C-segment cars with three boxes and a boot.
 In Britain, though, we prefer the practicality of a hatchback.
-Last year, three of the top 10 sellers – the Volkswagen Golf, Ford Focus and Mercedes A-Class – came from this category.
+Last year, the top three of the top 10 sellers were the Volkswagen Golf, Ford Focus and Mercedes A-Class, in that descending order.
 Fiercely fought, it includes cars from every mainstream manufacturer.

 Today, some buyers have migrated to ever-larger superminis – witness how Fiesta has supplanted Focus atop the sales chart – while others have swapped into crossovers and small SUVs.
-The choice can be bewildering, with the market further fragmented by purpose-built EVs.
 Still, the humble hatchback continues to serve many needs.

 Read on for short summaries of our favourite hatchbacks, or click the links below for our full reviews.
 If you fancy something spicier, check out CAR’s guide to the best hot hatches, while those taking the leap to electric should read our guide to EVs.

 There are many reasons to choose a hatchback.
 Far more versatile than saloons, plenty are scarcely less spacious than an equivalent crossover.
 They also tend to be cheaper and more efficient than anything with skid plates and raised ride height – not to mention better to drive.

 That said, a medium hatch is on the small side for a family car.
 If you want to transport a baby buggy, luggage for two weeks in the Dordogne or enough windsurfing gear for an aspirational car ad, you may need an estate.
 Helpfully, several cars here offer that option.
 Sleek, hatch-based wagons such as the Kia Proceed and Mercedes CLA Shooting Brake won’t even cramp your style.